ngesa254/android-things-FloorLite/README.md

 Quick Guide to develop a system that  control the lights in a storey building 🚨

-Make an LED blink, controll it through a UI button from the touch screen using Firebase
+Make an LED blink, controll it through a UI button from the touch screen using AndroidThings and  Firebase

 # Prototype Schematic